 From well-known classics to small-batch surprises, here are five Butte County-made products you have to try.

-If you’re visiting Butte County and have never tried the brew that started it all for Sierra Nevada, you owe yourself a pint of Pale Ale.
+If you’re visiting Butte County and have never tried the brew that started it all for Sierra Nevada Brewing Co., you owe yourself a pint of Pale Ale.
 The famously green-labeled beer wasn’t the Chico icon’s first—that was actually a stout—but it certainly is the flagship beverage that sparked Sierra Nevada’s rise to craft brewing prominence across the country.

-You can get a Pale Ale all over North America, but snagging a draught in the Chico taproom is an iconically Chico experience and not to be missed by any beer enthusiast.
+You can get a Pale Ale all over North America, but snagging a draught in the Chico taproom is an iconic Chico experience and not to be missed by any beer enthusiast.

-High on the wait list, then, is its Beer Brittle, a peanut brittle made with the aforementioned Pale Ale.
-Made in small batches since Joy Lyn’s introduced it 10 years ago, the same hints of hops and malt found in Pale Ale show up among the buttery, salty and sweet combination you’d expect to find in a classic peanut brittle.
-Joy Lyn’s has secured a new facility and has expressed hopes for a re-opening later in 2019.
+One of the candy maker's most well-known and popular confections is their Beer Brittle, a peanut brittle made with the aforementioned Pale Ale.
+Made in small batches since Joy Lyn’s introduced it in 2009, the same hints of hops and malt found in Pale Ale show up among the buttery, salty and sweet combination you’d expect to find in a classic peanut brittle.

-It doesn’t matter what your favorite flavor is; it’s hard to go wrong at Shubert’s.
-Once finishing second among Good Morning, America national polling for “best tasting ice cream,” Shubert’s has been a mainstay of downtown Chico culture for 80 years, using many local ingredients and much of the shop’s original equipment, too.
+It doesn’t matter what your favorite flavor is—it’s hard to go wrong at Shubert’s Ice Cream.
+Once finishing second among Good Morning, America national polling for “best tasting ice cream,” Shubert’s has been a mainstay of Downtown Chico culture since 1938, using many local ingredients and much of the shop’s original equipment, too.
 In Chico’s hot summers, it’s a common sight to see families packed around Shubert’s front doors, enjoying malts, cones, sundaes and banana splits.
 We can’t tell you which flavor is best, but we can tell you that Chico Mint is the one that made the splash among national media.
 The beauty of ice cream shops is, and always will be, tiny tasting spoons.
 See for yourself what the hype is about.

-This Oroville producer has been racking up awards and local renown for nearly 30 years, including recognition from fairs and olive festivals across the state.
+Oroville producer Lodestar Olive Oil has been racking up awards and local renown since 1993, including recognition from fairs and olive festivals across the state.
 An outstanding range of flavored olive oils, including lemon, garlic, and balsamic dipping oils, creates a must-try selection for any local pantry.

 Durham-based Maisie Jane’s California Sunshine Products offer a wide range of tasty goodies, from dried fruits, pies, honey and chocolate, but there’s no mistaking the Bertagna Orchards’ top seller: almonds.